ValorZard/spark-indirect-call-run-failure/README.md

 # gnatprove models a call through an access-to-subprogram as having no effects
-*NOTHING IS ASSUMED, ONLY SPARK MODE IS OFF*
+*NOTHING IS ASSUMED, ONLY SPARK MODE IS OFF ON ONE FUNCTION*

 Toolchain: gnatprove FSF 16.1.0, GNAT/GCC 15.2.0, gprbuild 25.0.1.